mp49/ADSimPeaks/README.md

 ## Contact

-For general help contact EPICS Tech-Talk mailing list.
+Submit a ticket to the project, or for general help contact the EPICS Tech-Talk mailing list.